peterzen/decred-bws-backend/README.md

 # Dockerized bitcore-wallet-service deployment

-This repository contains configuration for deploying [BWS](https://github.com/decred/bitcore-wallet-service) and all its dependencies in a Docker environment.
+This repository contains configuration for deploying [BWS](https://github.com/decred/bitcore-wallet-service) and all its dependencies in a Docker environment, using `docket-compose`.
+The configuration is in `docket-compose.yml`.

 ## Components